21ideas-org/21ideas.org/content.en/docs/Practice/privacy/ronindojo.md

 This tutorial will describe how to manually install all components in a Debian based operating system.
 I used Ubuntu 22.04.
 This method will allow you to:

 - Use any hardware that meets the minimum requirements.
-Two SSD are recommended, but not required.
+Two SSDs are recommended, but not required.
 - Choose a basic operating system.
 - Configure the necessary components before installing the system:
     - Select a blockchain indexer (Electrs, Fulcrum or Addrindexrs).